Free 2-day Shipping | 30-day Return Policy

 Once the meeting is finally set up and both the remote and local attendees can see and hear each other, the meeting organizer has to figure out how to make any necessary content (presentations, spreadsheets, working docs) visible to everyone in the meeting.

-If your team uses a file sharing system that is the same as your calendaring system, like Google Calendar and Drive, most likely you’re already logged in due to the previous setup steps.
-However if this isn’t the case your meeting organizer needs to login to yet another system on the in-room computer.
+If your team uses a file-sharing system that's the same as your calendar system, like Google Calendar and Drive, most likely you're already logged in due to the previous setup steps.
+However, if this isn't the case your meeting organizer needs to login to yet another system on the in-room computer.

-An alternative work around requires bringing your laptop to the meeting.
+An alternative workaround requires bringing your laptop to the meeting.
 In this case, the person presenting could join the meeting from their laptop (as well as from the in-room computer) and then she can share the content on her screen to all attendees at the meeting.
-The biggest risk here is that when two computers are logged into the same meeting in the same room, if the laptop isn’t muted you might get a lovely ear piercing audio screeching for a minute or two.
+The biggest risk is when two computers are logged into the same meeting in the same room and the laptop isn't muted, you might get a lovely ear-piercing audio screeching for a minute or two.

 The last alternative is to have everyone look at the document on their own laptops and to only use the video platform for seeing and hearing each other.
 This works, but likely increases multitasking as everyone has their computer open and in front of them.

 The last thing to be considered is the implications of this kind of setup on security.
 There are two potential failure modes.
 First, since you have people logging into public computers in the office, there's a risk that the person won't remember to log out when they leave the room.
 This means their email, calendars, file systems, and chat systems are now accessible to the entire company or anyone who comes into the room.

 Security is also compromised because with this setup employees are likely to make their passwords simple and use the same one across systems.
 This is done with the intention to reduce the difficulty of logging in.

 A corporate single sign-on system can resolve some of these issues, but that is definitely not a simple solution!

 So, what's the answer?
 Here's what we switched to.